This post is about ways to exercise your dog when you’re stuck indoors due to the extreme heat or cold.

-Sometimes it’s so hard to provide your dog with enough exercise when it’s extremely COLD outside (or hot).
+Sometimes it’s so hard to provide enough exercise for your dog.
 This is especially true if you have a high-energy dog like my pitbull mix.

 I try to walk him at least a mile every day, if not more.
 And we usually get time in the afternoon for a good play session out in the yard.

 There’s a really nice park not far from here with lots of walking trails, both paved and through wooded areas.
 They also have a dog park that is very popular.

 Lambeau gets all the exercise he needs when we can take advantage of all of that.
 But, there are times when we can’t.
 Hot weather, heavy rain, storms, bitter cold, early sunsets – all those can make it difficult to give him the opportunity to burn off energy.